-Therefore now would be an ideal time to call and make arrangements with your local large animal veterinarian to have those heifers evaluated for pregnancy.
-By two months after the breeding season ends, experienced palpaters should have no difficulty identifying which heifers are pregnant and which heifers are not pregnant (open).
-Those heifers that are determined to be "open" after this breeding season, should be strong candidates for culling.
-Culling these heifers immediately after pregnancy checking serves three very useful purposes.
+As the bulls are being removed from the replacement heifers, this would be an ideal time for the veterinarian to evaluate those heifers for pregnancy in about 60 days.
+In two months, experienced palpaters should have no difficulty identifying which heifers are pregnant and which heifers are not pregnant (open).
+Those heifers that are determined to be open after this breeding season, should be strong candidates for culling.
+Culling these heifers immediately after pregnancy checking serves three very economically valuable purposes.

-2) Culling open heifers early will reduce winter costs.
-If the rancher waits until next spring to find out which heifers do not calve, the winter feed expense will still be lost and there will be no calf to eventually help pay the bills.
+- Culling open heifers early will reduce summer forage and winter costs.
+If the rancher waits until next spring to find out which heifers do not calve, the pasture use and winter feed expense will still be lost and there will be no calf to eventually help pay the bills.
 This is money that can better be spent in properly feeding cows that are pregnant and will be producing a salable product the following fall.